giulicrenna/giulicrenna/README.md

-- I'm a Computes Science student.
+- I'm a Computer Science student.
 From the FCEIA
 - I love C++ and Python.
 - Linux active user
 - How to reach me: giulicrenna@gmail.com